expln/metamath-lamp-docs/mm_lamp_versions/dev/explorer/search_by_pattern_v2.md

 Some of them were redundant and could be just omitted.
 Some of them could be eliminated by rearranging flags.

-You can put all the previously mentioned flags in the beginning of the pattern using the dollar sign `$`.
+You can put all the previously mentioned flags in the beginning of a pattern using the dollar sign `$`.
 This will make this flag to affect the entire pattern, unless it is overridden by another flag.
 For example:
 - `$+ ph -> ps` is equivalent to `$[+ ph -> ps $]`.